 Unfortunately, on my copy of the lens, the grease in the helicoid has begun to dry out.
 The aperture ring feels inconsistent in resistance.
 Regreasing the helicoid would help, but I don’t know how to disassemble the lens.

-If you intend to adapt the lens to a mirrorless body, make sure to support the lens.
-The easiest way would be an adapter with a tripod collar built in.
+If you intend to adapt the lens to a mirrorless body, make sure to support the lens when it is fully extended.
+The easiest way would be an adapter with a tripod collar built-in.

-At 12.7cm (5"), the working distance is 2.7cm longer than the Tamron 90mm f/2.8 SP Di.
+At 12.7cm (5"), the working distance for the Vivitar 90mm f/2.8 macro is 2.7cm longer than the Tamron 90mm f/2.8 SP Di.
 It also is only a couple cm shorter than the 105mm macro lenses I have tested.

-I was using the lens on a Nikon D750 and was impressed.
-For macro I set the magnification I want and move the camera to focus.
-I also shoot objects so I don't have to worry about my subjects moving.
+I was using the lens on a Nikon D750 and was impressed with the photo quality.
+For macro, I set the magnification I want and move the camera to focus.
+I also shoot still life so I don’t have to worry about my subjects moving.

 For those of you shoot insects or small animals, the focus ring could be an issue.
 If you use the focus ring to focus, it is slow because of the amount of rotation needed.
 If you focus by moving the camera, there won’t be any problems.

 The lens is about 100g (3.5oz) lighter than 105mm alternatives.
-Given time, that will become a noticeable amount of weight.
-This is a good walking around lens.
+That makes this is a good lens to walk around and work with.